Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Introduction

 \section{Introduction}

 A central challenge in causal inference is evaluating the accuracy of causal estimators.
-This is a difficult task due to the fundamental problem of causal inference~\citep{holland1986} --- we only observe the outcome under the assigned treatment group for each unit.
+This is a difficult task due to the fundamental problem of causal inference~\citep{holland1986}---we only observe the outcome under the assigned treatment group for each unit.
 In contrast to associational machine learning, where ground truth labels enable cross-validation with held-out data, causal inference almost always lacks direct access to counterfactual outcomes or ground truth estimates, making such cross-validation techniques infeasible.

 These challenges are exacerbated when we wish to evaluate causal estimators for a specific, real-world dataset (referred to henceforth as the \emph{source} dataset).

-Existing approaches use synthetic and semi-synthetic datasets as benchmarks~\citep{dorie2019automated}, but they are not designed to reflect the specific assumptions or characteristics of a given source dataset.
-Recent approaches use generative neural networks~\citep{parikh2022validating,neal2020realcause,de2024marginal} to approximate the distribution of the source data and potentially generate counterfactual outcomes.
+Existing approaches use synthetic and semi-synthetic datasets as benchmarks~\citep[e.g., ][]{dorie2019automated}, but they are often not designed to reflect the specific assumptions or characteristics of a given source dataset.
+Recent approaches use generative neural networks~\citep{parikh2022validating,neal2020realcause,de2024marginal,athey2021using} to approximate the distribution of the source data and potentially generate counterfactual outcomes and ground-truth estimates.
 We refer to such methods as \emph{generative methods} and focus on their use for generating synthetic datasets for causal evaluation.